someengineering/fixinventory/docs/source/manual/discovery.rst

 which would return the total number of all compute instances that are older than 3 years.
 You can see the ``aggregate():`` part in front of the filter query part.
-The query part itself has not changed - the aggregation part tells cloudkeeper to aggregate the resulting data based on the defined criteria.
+The query part itself has not changed - the aggregation part tells Cloudkeeper to aggregate the resulting data based on the defined criteria.
 Every resulting element of the filter query is passed to the aggregation function.
 This function can aggregate data from the incoming element using on of ``sum(x)``, ``min(x)``, ``max(x)`` or ``avg(x)``.